tiagoskaterock/LaravelMailgun/README.md

 		    'name' => env('MAIL_FROM_NAME', 'Joanne Doe'),
 		],

-### create an acount at mailgun.com and use you domain and secret at
+### create an acount at mailgun.com and use your domain and secret at
 ## .env

 		MAIL_MAILER=mailgun